flox/flox/README.md

 ## Development (with flox)

-1. `flox develop -A rust-env` → sets up an environemnt with rust, rustfmt, clippy, rust-analyzer and pre-commit-hooks
+1. `flox develop -A rust-env` → sets up an environment with rust, rustfmt, clippy, rust-analyzer and pre-commit-hooks

 ## Development (without flox)